ysig/GraKeL/doc/user_manual/contributing.rst

 supervision of Ioannis Nikollentzos a Post-Doc researcher with a PhD on the field of Graph Kernels.
 Other members of the lab aiding with the construction of this library are: Xristos Giatsidis, Stratis Limnios and Konstantinos Skianis.

-The project is licensed under a BSD license, as I the editor coordinate with the ideas and virtues of the free-software community.
+The project BSD license - a prerequisite of *sk-learn* compatibility - is accepted by the editor as it does not offend the virtues of the free-software community.

 .. _Labex DigiCosme: https://digicosme.lri.fr/tiki-index.php